Exact tunneling splittings from symmetrized path integrals: Theory

 \subsection{Rotationless double-well systems}

-Let us suppose that the ground-state tunneling splitting is much smaller than any other excitation of the system.
-For reasons explained in \sref{rotating} we refer to systems with this property as ``rotationless''.
+Let us consider the tunneling splitting between the totally symmetric ground state and a set of energy levels that all have different symmetries and that are all below the first excited totally symmetric state.\cite{Matyus2016tunnel2} For reasons explained in \sref{rotating} we refer to systems with this property as ``rotationless.''
 One such system is the symmetric one-dimensional double well, with quantum energy levels $\en_n$ (see~\fig{umbrella}).
 In the low-temperature limit only the lowest-energy states contribute significantly to the partition function,

 In order to extract the tunneling splitting, defined as $\Delta = \en_1 - \en_0$, we introduce the inversion operator $\op{\sigma}$, which acts on coordinates as $\op{\sigma} x = -x$ and maps the two degenerate wells onto each other.
 The ground state is symmetric under inversion, while the first excited state is antisymmetric, meaning $\op{\sigma} \ket{0} = \ket{0}$ and $\op{\sigma} \ket{1} = -\ket{1}$.
 We can use this property to obtain the low-temperature limit of the ``symmetrized'' partition function,\cite{ FeynmanStatMech,Ceperley1995PathIntegrals}